draperlaboratory/VIBES/README.md

 The top-level object must include the following fields:

+* `"func" : "NAME"` -
+  Specifies the name of the function you want to verify.
 * `"property" : "S-EXP"` -
-  Specifies the correctness property (as an S-expression in a JSON string) that VIBES should use to verify the correctness of the patched EXE.
+  Specifies the correctness property (as an S-expression in a JSON string) that VIBES should use to verify the correctness of FUNC in the patched exe.
 * `"patches" : [PATCH-OBJECTS]"` -
   Specifies the patches to apply as an array of patch fragment description objects.
 Each object in the array describes a change to a single contiguous